Skip to main content

 Updated on

-x402 on Quicknode provides wallet-authenticated, pay-per-request access to blockchain endpoints across all supported networks.
-Instead of creating an account and managing API keys, any client with a wallet and USDC can authenticate, purchase credits, and start making RPC calls immediately.
+x402 on Quicknode provides pay-per-request access to blockchain endpoints across all supported networks.
+Instead of creating an account and managing API keys, any application or AI agent with a wallet and a supported stablecoin can start making calls immediately.

 x402 is an open payment standard by Coinbase built on the HTTP 402 "Payment Required" status code.
 Client libraries handle the payment negotiation automatically.